warestack/cc/Class-5/Lab5.2 Pushing code to GitHub and Docker.md

 $ git clone --branch master https://<username>:<token>@repo
 ```

-> Link to repo:
+> This is the link to the **lab5-auth-minifilm**:
 >
 > ```
-> LINK IS ON MOODLE
+> FOR SECURITY REASONS THE LINK IS ON MOODLE, PLEASE DO NOT PUBLISH THIS LINK!
 > ```

 9. Your repo should be now in your VM; run `ls` to check it out.